robzed/UKMARSbot_RPi_Pico_Adapter/Cytron_Maker_Nano_RP2040/UKMARSBot_Maker-Nano-RP2040.md

 You must replacing the original 74LS86 with an 74HC86 Exclusive-OR gate - so that the XOR gate runs at 3v logic.

-If you already build the UKMARSbot with a 74HC86 then you are done!
+If you already built the UKMARSbot with a 74HC86 then proceed to step 2.

 If you haven't built it - you can use the 74HC86 at 5v and 3.3v - so you can use it with the original Arduino Nano if you choose not to use the Nano 33 BLE.